Aditya-collabs/Portfolio-Developers-Arena/README.md

 *   **HTML5:** Serves as the backbone of the application, ensuring semantic structure.
 *   **CSS3:** Utilized for styling (referenced), layout management, and visual aesthetics.
+*   **JavaScript:** Adds interactivity, specifically for the mobile navigation toggle.
 *   **Google Fonts:** Integrated 'Outfit' and 'Playfair Display' fonts for premium typography.

 ## 📂 Project Structure